0xCarti/InvoiceManager/README.md

 - `SMTP_PASSWORD` – password for SMTP authentication.
 - `SMTP_SENDER` – email address used as the sender.
 - `SMTP_USE_TLS` – set to `true` to enable TLS.
+- `RATELIMIT_STORAGE_URI` – URI for the rate limiting backend.
+Use a persistent store such as Redis in production (e.g., `redis://redis:6379/0`).

+A persistent backing store is required for rate limiting in production.
+Set `RATELIMIT_STORAGE_URI` to a supported service so that limits are shared across workers.

 These SMTP variables enable password reset emails.
 Configure them in your `.env` file if you want users to reset forgotten passwords.